 Many people shudder when they hear someone sing out of tune, or when they hear their own singing voice, but let’s get one thing straight: nothing bad happens if you or anyone else sings a note, or even a whole song, out of tune!
 It’s not the end of the world if you have one “pitchy” practice session or performance.
 Have you ever heard of a tragedy occurring because of Jane Doe’s severely out-of-tune rendition of “99 Red Balloons”?
 Me neither.
 Imperfections are a part of life, a part of learning, and definitely a part of singing.
 Plus, lack of confidence can seriously affect pitch!
 If you are afraid to start a song because of how you might sound, it’s a sure bet that your premonitions will come true.
 If you know you’ve got it because you worked on it, you’re golden.
 Identifying your problem and working on your singing will send you in the right direction, guaranteed.

-Shannon F. teaches audition prep, music theory, and singing in Gambrills, MD.
-She studied music at George Mason University and University of North Texas, and has been teaching students since 2007.
+About the Author: Shannon F. teaches singing in Gambrills, MD.
+She studied music at George Mason University and University of North Texas, and has been teaching since 2007.
 Learn more about Shannon here!